mrtnRitter/freezePose/README.md

 freezePoseLEFT_2:
-- last keyframe: left side stays original, right set easing is set to 0 speed and influence
+- last keyframe: left side stays original, right side easing is set to 0 speed and influence
 - duplicated keyframe: left side easing is set to 0 speed and influence, right side is set to HOLD
 - clearly visible where one pose is holded and a new pose starts